yulin0629/interactive-mcp/README.md

 This section explains how to configure MCP clients to use the `interactive-mcp` server.

 By default, user prompts will time out after 30 seconds.
-You can customize server options like timeout or disabled tools by adding command-line flags to the `args` array after `"--"` when configuring your client.
+You can customize server options like timeout or disabled tools by adding command-line flags directly to the `args` array when configuring your client.

 Please make sure you have the `npx` command available.